Elaprase Prescribing Information

-Measures of bioactivity were urinary GAG levels and changes in liver and spleen size.
+Pharmacodynamic assessments included urinary GAG levels and changes in liver and spleen size.
 Urinary GAG levels were elevated in all patients at baseline.
-Following 53 weeks of treatment, mean urinary GAG levels were markedly reduced in the Elaprase weekly group, although GAG levels still remained above the upper limit of normal in half of the Elaprase-treated patients.
+Following 53 weeks of treatment, mean urinary GAG levels were reduced in the ELAPRASE once weekly group, although GAG levels still remained above the upper limit of normal in half of the ELAPRASE-treated patients.
 Urinary GAG levels remained elevated and essentially unchanged in the placebo group.
-Sustained reductions in both liver and spleen volumes were observed in the Elaprase weekly group through Week 53 compared to placebo.
+Sustained reductions in both liver and spleen volumes were observed in the ELAPRASE once weekly group through Week 53 compared to placebo.
 There were essentially no changes in liver and spleen volumes in the placebo group.

 Information for Patients

 Patients should be advised that life-threatening anaphylactic reactions have occurred in some patients during and up to 24 hours after ELAPRASE therapy.
 Patients who have experienced anaphylactic reactions may require prolonged observation.
 Patients with compromised respiratory function or acute respiratory disease may be at risk of serious acute exacerbation of their respiratory compromise due to hypersensitivity reactions.

 A Hunter Outcome Survey has been established in order to understand better the variability and progression of Hunter syndrome (MPS II) in the population as a whole, and to monitor and evaluate long-term treatment effects of ELAPRASE.
 Patients and their physicians are encouraged to participate in this program.
 For more information, call Takeda Pharmaceuticals at 1-866-888-0660.